 After complex problem solving, the World Economic Forum, ranks critical thinking as one of the most in-demand and important skills that every employer is looking for.
 Because be it any profession or industry, their job descriptions state that they require critical thinking.

-A person with good critical thinking skills has the ability to analyze while boasting of the quality of solving problems.
+A person with good skills has the ability to analyze while boasting of the quality of solving problems.
 So, if you want to fly high in your career.
 Then it is imperative to mention critical thinking in your resume, cover letter, and also during your job interview.

-2. Helps in decision-making
+2. Critical Thinking helps in decision-making

 Not all decisions are easy.
 There are some which need a lot of thinking.
 Because your small decision may hamper the course of life.
 But with critical thinking, your everyday life becomes easygoing.